-The existence of a colony depends on a constant growth and a renewal of resources.
-Given the short life cycle of the worker bee, simply maintaining the status quo requires a productive queen, laying efficiently so that dying workers are replaced.
-In fact, a healthy colony grows at a tremendous rate and the emergence of new bees greatly outstrips the loss of aging bees.
-The queen's 2,000 per day egg-laying productivity is crucial.
+The existence of a colony depends on constant growth and the renewal of resources.
+Given the short life cycle of the worker bee, maintaining the status quo requires a productive queen, laying efficiently to replace dying workers.
+In fact, a healthy colony grows at a tremendous rate and the emergence of new bees outstrips the loss of aging bees.
+The queen’s 2,000 per day egg-laying productivity is crucial.

 What are the causes?

-There are a wide number of reasons why a colony can lose its queen.
+There are a wide number of reasons a colony can lose its queen.

 Loss to disease